brandonviaje/PrecisionTechCollab/Docs/devdocs/api.md

 - **Endpoint:** `GET /movies/{movieId}`
 - **Description:** Retrieves detailed information for a specific movie by their movie ID.
 - **Path Variables:**
-  - `movieId` (path parameter, required): The ID of the movie to retrieve details for.
+  - `movieId`: The ID of the movie to retrieve details for.
 - **Response:**
   - **200 OK:** Movie details.